EAnathos/EAnathos/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies, discord bots and blockchain stuff.
-- 🎓 &nbsp; Studying Computer Science and Mathematics in France.
+- 🎓 &nbsp; Learning computer science and IT project management in France.
 - 🌱 &nbsp; Learning more about automation testing.
 - 🐜 &nbsp; Passionate about ants.
 - 📫 &nbsp; Reach me on discord : .anathos